- Home

 Home Rule Charter Commission

 The Home Rule Charter Commission is tasked with drafting a governance Charter for the Town of Erie.
 The drafted Charter will be put to all Town residents for a vote in 2023.
 The Charter Commission has a responsibility by State statute to complete a draft of a Charter within 180 days from their election - this will be May 5, 2023.
-The draft will then be sent to the Board of Trustees for that body to move the Charter forward as a ballot measure.
+The draft was sent to the Board of Trustees on April 25, 2023 for that body to move the Charter forward as a ballot measure.

 -